- About Nordea

 - How will the changes affect dividends paid by Nordea?

 Our dividend policy, an annual increase in the dividend per share, will not be affected by the simplification of our legal structure.

 - What will happen to the deposit guarantee?

-The deposit guarantee of Nordea Bank Finland Plc's customers will in the future be provided by the Swedish deposit guarantee scheme.
-The deposit guarantee itself will not change significantly.
-The Swedish deposit guarantee of EUR 100,000 covers all deposits in one bank, including the deposits in Nordic branches.
-The amount of deposits guaranteed is currently EUR 100,000 in Finland, Sweden and Denmark.
+The deposit guarantee of Nordea’s customers is transferred under the Swedish deposit guarantee scheme.
+The deposit guarantee itself does not change significantly.
+The Swedish deposit guarantee of EUR 100,000 covers all deposits in one bank, including deposits in the bank's Nordic branches.

 All customers who have an account with Nordea will receive information on the change in legal structure.

 Sweden implemented the Directive on Deposit Guarantee Schemes, which had already been enforced in Finland, in July 2016.